maxcol01/statistics_with_Python/README.md

 # statistics_with_Python
-Gathers some python files for learning statistics
+Gathers some python files for learning statistics (and also some more basic python)